What Is Listed Property?

 • Tax efficiency.

 • Investors give control of operational decisions to the REIT.
+Much of the performance of the investment depends on the expertise of the management team.

 • The extra regulatory expenses to ensure the REIT complies with regulations and laws regarding publicly traded companies.